chiossif/OSGeo-Live-el/el/standards/sos_overview.rst

 Optional operations include: GetResult, GetFeatureOfInterest, GetFeatureOfInterestTime, DescribeFeatureofInterest, DescribeObservationType, DescribeResultModel, Register Sensor, and InsertObservation.

 There are numerous excellent implementations of SOS.
 The OpenIOOS.org has thirteen organizations providing SOS service instances providing access to over 1400 oceans sensors (http://www.openioos.org/real_time_data/gm_sos.html).
-This operational demonstration ‚Äúrepresents an effort to develop a Web Services Architecture for Ocean Observing‚Äù.
+This operational demonstration ‚Ä?represents an effort to develop a Web Services Architecture for Ocean Observing‚Ä?.

 See Also
 --------